DeusvulT-I/DeusvulT-I/README.md

 <h2 align="center">Hi 👋!
-My name is Arem and I'm a student at Fedorovsky Polar State University, from Norilsk.</h2>
+My name is Artem and I'm a student at Fedorovsky Polar State University, from Norilsk.</h2>

 ###